batch-dart/documents/resources/01_fundamentals.md

 - The `invoke` method does not take `ExecutionContext` as an argument.
 - `ParallelTask` cannot define callback processing.
 Instead, define a callback if needed for `Parallel` events.

 The differences above stem from the difficulty of parallel processing.
-However, despite some technical limitations, the parallel processing offered by `Batch.dart` is very powerful.
+However, despite some technical limitations, the parallel processing provided by `Batch.dart` is very powerful.

 Therefore, implement as follows.